The Best Ice Cream is Salted Ice Cream

 This is probably the best example of a contrasting flavor pair: the sweet, creamy vanilla ice cream plays delightfully against the salty, meaty crunch of our Chicharron Salt.
 Additionally, you have a subtle note of spicy habanero that contrasts with the dairy.
 It makes for a broad-spectrum flavor experience that tastes like heaven.

-Chocolate Chip Ice Cream with Fumee de Sel
+Chocolate Chip Ice Cream with Whiskey Barrel & Hickory Smoked Salt

-Flavor additions: 1/4 tsp.
-Natural Chocolate Extract and 1 Tbsp. mini chocolate chips
+Flavor additions: 1 Tbsp. bittersweet chocolate shavings or mini chocolate chips

-The bitterness found in chocolate isn’t necessarily a contrast to salt flavor, but both salt and cream reduce the chocolate’s bitterness, allowing the chocolate’s sweetness to be more recognizable.
-Our Fumee de Sel salt is cold smoked using seasoned chardonnay oak barrels, which impart the subtle citrus and herb flavors of the wine into the salt.
-The wine and chocolate flavor pairing was less interesting to my 9- and 5-year-old daughters, but adults with more mature palates can appreciate the complementary flavors.
+The hint of bitterness found in chocolate isn’t necessarily a contrast to salt flavor, but both salt and cream reduce the chocolate’s bitterness, allowing the chocolate’s sweetness to be more recognizable.
+Our Whiskey Barrel & Hickory Smoked Salt is smoked using actual whiskey barrels staves, which imparts a subtle bitterness and woody flavors into the salt.
+The whiskey smoke and chocolate flavor pairing was less interesting to my 9- and 5-year-old daughters, but adults with more mature palates can appreciate the complementary flavors.

 Strawberry Ice Cream with Ghost Pepper Salt